fluid-project/jira-to-11ty/src/issues/FLUID-4146.md

     {
       "author": "Justin Obara",
       "date": "2015-06-09T13:18:28.035-0400",
-      "body": "@@Jonathan Hung could you try the progress example for the bidirectional animation. <http://build.fluidproject.org/infusion/examples/components/progress/bidirectionalAnimation/>\n\nI believe the animation direction depends on whether the progress is increasing or decreasing.
+      "body": "Jonathan Hung could you try the progress example for the bidirectional animation. <http://build.fluidproject.org/infusion/examples/components/progress/bidirectionalAnimation/>\n\nI believe the animation direction depends on whether the progress is increasing or decreasing.
 So I'm not sure if there is really a bug here.\n"
     }
   ]
 }